 Once the pool has been created, virtual disks and volumes are manually provisioned either via the GUI or PowerShell cmdlet.
 When creating a volume, either NTFS or ReFS can be chosen as the file system.
 The preferred and recommended file system for S2D is ReFS as it provides advanced data corruption detection and recovery.
 The volumes created will become Cluster Shared Volumes in the failover cluster.
 Multiple volumes can be created to suit customer needs.
-Dell EMC recommended recommended to suit customer needs.
+Dell EMC recommends creating at least two volumes to separate compute and management VMs.
 The Microsoft recommended limitation is 32 volumes per cluster.